QR5.2.2 Invariance

-Figure 5.2.
+Figure 5.4.
 Einstein’s moving train

-Einstein analyzed why the speed of light stays constant as follows.
-He imagined a moving train where a floor light reflects from a mirror up on the ceiling.
-A train passenger sees the light go straight up and down, but a platform observer sees it travel a longer path in the same time (Figure 5.2).
-If both observers have the same time and space, they will get a different speed of light, and so different physics.
+To simplify the problem, Einstein reduced it to why the speed of light stays constant for any observer.
+He imagined a train, with a light on the floor that shines up to a mirror on the ceiling, then reflects back (Figure 5.4).
+A train passenger sees the light go straight up and down, and when the train moves nothing changes, but an observer on a platform watching the train go by sees it travel a longer path.
+If both observers have the same time and space, the speed of light will be different, but in our world it isn’t.
+Einstein deduced that space and time had to change to keep the speed of light constant.

-It followed that space had to shrink and time dilate to keep the speed of light constant.
-Lorentz saw his transformations as mathematical curiosities, but Einstein saw them as what made Poincare’s relativity work.
-He saw that for the universe to be as Poincare described, space and time had to change as Lorentz described.
-If space and time didn’t change to make physics invariant (Note 1), light would have a different speed for every observer!
+Lorentz saw his transformations as mathematical curiosities, but Einstein saw them as what made Poincare’s relativity work, so for the universe to be as Poincare described, space and time had to change as Lorentz described.
+If space and time didn’t change to make physics invariant (Note 1), the speed of light would vary with every observer!

-Figure 5.3.
+Figure 5.5.
 A rocket passing a space station

 Note 1.
 Einstein preferred the term invariance for his theory but relativity stuck.